 Step 2: Replace

-• Introduce healing foods: bone broth, fermented foods, and fiber.
+Add healing foods such as bone broth, fermented foods, and fiber-rich meals.

 Step 3: Repopulate

-• Take probiotics and prebiotics to rebuild your gut flora.
+Introduce probiotics and prebiotics to rebuild healthy gut bacteria.

 Step 4: Repair